alaTest Sites

-alaTest has collected and analyzed 124 reviews of WD MY Passport Wireless.
+alaTest has collected and analyzed 125 reviews of WD MY Passport Wireless.
 The average rating for this product is 4.1/5, compared to an average rating of 4.5/5 for other products in the same category for all reviews.
-People really like the reliability and design.
-The size and usability are also mentioned favorably.
-There are some mixed reviews about the price.
+Reviews about the reliability and design are overall positive.
+The size and usability are also appreciated, whereas there are some mixed views about the price.

 usability, size, design, reliability